How to Accept and Merge a Mission

 See Also

-- Merge a Feature - Detailed merge workflow
+- Merge a Mission - Detailed merge workflow

 - Keep Main Clean - Choose a target branch without changing planning location